drvalerietoodle/fluconazole-cadd-analysis/README.md

 Fluconazole is a well-known antifungal.
 Structurally, it’s not designed to act in the brain.

 But in my own work, I’ve seen evidence suggesting potential neuroprotective effects.
+(This work builds on findings from my published research:
+Toodle, V. et al. (2022).
+"Fluconazole Is Neuroprotective via Interactions with the IGF-1 Receptor."
+Neurotherapeutics.
+DOI: 10.1007/s13311-022-01265-0)

 That raised a simple question: